Shentxt/Hyprhype/README.md

 # 📦Configurations

-> :warning: **For organizational reasons, I have decided to separate the readme into two.**:
+> :warning: **For better organization, I have split the README into two separate files.**:

 - [Guide](CONFIG.md)